-Each time you travel or purchase used furniture, you’re may be putting your home at risk of a bed bug infestation.
+Each time you travel or purchase used furniture, you may be putting your home at risk of a bed bug infestation.

 Tips for avoiding bed bugs

-- Be wary when purchasing used furniture (particularly bedding) and inspect it thoroughly before taking it home
+- Be wary when purchasing used furniture (particularly bedding) and inspect it thoroughly before taking it home.

 - Never leave open suitcases lying around on the floor when you are on vacation.

-- Inspect your suitcase before bringing it into the house when you return from vacation.
+- Do not store your suitcase close to the bed in hotel rooms.
+Inspect your suitcase before bringing it into the house when you return from vacation.

 - Wash your clothes at a temperature of at least 60°C after returning from vacation.